gab-luz/widget-hassistant/README.md

 ## Features

-- Runs as a Linux system tray (StatusNotifier/AppIndicator) application
+- Runs as a Windows/Linux (hyprland/gnome/xfce/kde/lxde and so on) system tray (StatusNotifier/AppIndicator) application
 - Configurable Home Assistant instance URL and long-lived access token
 - Pick which entities show up in the tray menu via the settings dialog
 - Quickly toggle the configured entities by selecting them from the tray menu

+## Roadmap
+- Display notifications from your Home Assistant instance
+- Notifications with image support (e.g. motion detect on camera displays notification with a camera screenshot)
+- Notifications with actions (e.g. open garage door/close garage door)
+- Work as a home assistant agent so that you can perform actions for this device from your home assistant device, if enabled, of course

 ## Requirements